tycobbb/Navigator/README.md

 - **Parameters**: `video=v` is this URL's only parameter.
 Parameters are key-value pairs where the key is a view's key, and the value is the view's state.
 In this case the view is `video` and its state is `visible`.

 ### Implementing a Router
 Declare a new NAVRouter subclass, and import `NAVRouter_Subclass.h` in your implementation.
-Your router subclass gains an implicit (and *not* thread-safe) shared instance that you can access using `+router`.

 ##### Scheme
 First-and-foremost the router needs a scheme, and you can specify one by implementing `+scheme`.